emmanueluche/dune_imperium_uprising_4/Manual.md

 - **Signet Ring.** When you play your Signet Ring card on an Agent turn, you use the Signet Ring ability (with the corresponding icon) on your Leader.
   > The Signet Ring icon appears as a thick golden ring placed on the left side.
 The space inside the ring has a black background.

 - **Spy**.
 Place one Spy; take it from your supply and put it on an unoccupied observation post on the board.
 (Some effects limit placement.
-For example: a spy on a populated area means the observation post must connect to a populated area board space.)
+For example: a spy on a city means the observation post must connect to the city board space.)
 If you have no Spies in your supply, you may ﬁrst recall one of your Spies for no effect.
   > The icon appears as a grey barrel.

 - **Steal Intrigue.** Each opponent who has four or more Intrigue cards must give you one of them (selected at random).